Rohit1217/IGT/README.md

 ## Future changes/work
 * Cleaning the code to make it more readable and efficieent
 * Trying it as a prior on VQ-VAE
+* Trying other quantizations and seeing the changes in quality of samples
 * Scaling the method to generate color image
 * HyperParameter Search